 22. Not following best practices for sending out the emails

-For example you need to have your address in the email together with an unsubscribe button, you need to remind subscribers where you got their email address and you need to send both an HTML and text only version.
+For example, you need to have your address in the email together with an unsubscribe button, you need to remind subscribers where you got their email address and you need to send both an HTML and text-only emails.
 These are just some examples, your email vendor should be able to guide you through the process.

-23. Don’t use a vendor for sending bulk emails
+23. Use an email marketing service for sending bulk emails

 24. Not doing A/B testing